This homemade Cannoli Cake is a moist layer cake with all the classic cannoli flavors you love!

 Notes

-- Use light flavored oil like sunflower or grapeseed.
+- Use light-flavored oil like sunflower or grapeseed.

-- If measuring the flour with cups, stir the flour first then spoon into the cup so that it is not overpacked.
+- If measuring the flour with cups, stir the flour first then spoon into the cup so it is not overpacked.

-- When making the frosting, fold in the mascarpone because over beating will cause it to split.
+- When making the frosting, fold in the mascarpone because over-beating will cause it to split.

 - Taste the frosting and add more powdered sugar if you prefer it sweeter.